Bir (film): Marketing and release

 On February 12, 2020, production house of the film SK Films, hosted a talk show at the Samson Hall of Dhaka Club for the occasion of release of the film.
 State Minister of Information Murad Hasan, film personalities including actors Faruk, Alamgir were present on the occasion.

 The film was released on February 14, 2020, on the occasion of Valentine's Day in 80 theatres all over the country.

-Controversy

-After the release of the film's first look poster, many criticized it as imitation of the poster K.G.F: Chapter 1.
-Many have criticized Shakib Khan not just for the film first look poster copy, but also for his look as imitation of Yash of the film K.G.F: Chapter 1.
-Many have feared that the film Bir would have been made by KGF: Chapter 1.
-About this, director of the film Kazi Hayat denied it and said "This is a completely original story movie.
-The story is patriotic.
-Here is how a young man subjected to dirty politics.
-No domestic and foreign stories are in common with this."
-About this, its lead actor Shakib Khan said, "There are two types of films (K.G.F Chapter 1 and Bir).
-There is no similarity between these two films.
-It's a completely original story film."